Nekyt/RTYPE-DOCUMENTATION/README.md

 Made by : Romanie DE MEYER - Théo MILLASSEAU - Kevin ZILLIOX - Nykyta KUDRYA - Sylvian BURN

-## Server

-- [ ] The server must be multi-threaded
-- [ ] The server must be able to handle more than one game at a time

-## Client

-> The client is the display terminal of the game.

-- [ ] The client must contain anything necessary to display the game and handle player input.
-- [X] The client must use the SFML.

-## Requirements
+##  SOFTWARE ARCHITECTURE

 ### Platforms

 - [ ] The project must be OS independent.
 (Linux, Windows)
 - [ ] The project must be built using a [CMake](https://github.com/EpitechPromo2025/B-CPP-500-STG-5-1-rtype-romanie.de-meyer/blob/main/CMakeLists.txt) and dependencies must be handled using [conan]().

+### Server

+- [ ] The server must be multi-threaded and not blocking.
+- [ ] The server must have authority on what happens in the end.

+### Client

+> The client is the display terminal of the game.

+- [ ] The client must contain anything necessary to display the game and handle player input.
+- [X] The client must use the SFML.

 ### Protocol